Open to senior operations & Chief of Staff roles

 Build teams that can operate without me.

-I document workflows, teach the operating logic, and remove single points of failure so the team gets stronger instead of more dependent.
+I document workflows, teach the operating logic, and remove single points of failure.
 The playbook should stay with the team, not live in one person’s head.

 2. 02